 Steve grew up in his family's restaurant business in the Yarra Valley where, at an early age, his interest in food and wine was cultivated.

 Though it wasn't his first career, growing and making wine was always Steve's passion, with most weekends spent working part-time in vineyards and making wines with friends.

 Steve started working in the wine industry full-time in 1999, the same year he started a Bachelor of Applied Science (Wine Science) at Charles Sturt University.

 Drawn to work in the Barossa in 2005, he's been making Wolf Blass reds since 2008.
 The winery's expansive vineyard resources, modern and traditional winemaking techniques, and careful approach to blending proved just as irresistible then as they do now.

 Wolf Blass winemaker Marie Clay discovered wine through her Dad's stellar collection of South Australian reds.
 Like all good fathers, he stocked up on the birth year of his two daughters.
 In Marie's case, that just happened to be a lovely bottle of 1979 Wolf Blass Black Label, which was cracked at her 21st birthday.

-After graduating in 2000 from Adelaide University with First Class Honours in Oenology (Wine Science), Marie received a Southcorp wines scholarship.
-During this period, she trained with the company's best winemakers in Australia's most significant wine regions – Coonawarra, Barossa and Great Western.
+After graduating in 2000 from the University of Adelaide with first Class honours in Oenology, Marie received the Southcorp wine scholarship.
+This allowed her to travel and work with the company’s best winemakers across the Australian wine regions of Coonawarra, Barossa, Sunraysia and Great Western.

 During her teens, Clare's interest in horticulture led to work experience at a winery on Victoria's Mornington Peninsula where she grew up.
 It took just two days of work experience for her to know she wanted a career in the wine industry.